Planning a Salt River Kayaking Trip

 Paddle Boarding

 Paddleboarding and kayaking are other popular recreational activities on the Salt River.
 Paddleboard aficionados who want to enjoy the river’s beauty at a leisurely pace will love the serene areas of the Lower Salt River.
-If you don’t own a kayak, you can rent inflatable kayaks, paddle boards, and other essential gear from several stores close to the Salt River.

 Hiking in Tonto National Forest